Examples

 Insert foreground

-procedure and specify an image file serving as the foreground. - (optional) You can adjust how the foreground is merged by setting the merge type in the
+action and specify an image file serving as the foreground. - (optional) You can adjust how the foreground is merged by setting the merge type in the

 Merge foreground

-procedure that was added automatically.
+action that was added automatically.

 For Export Layers and Edit Layers: